 It's a more simplistic type of test, easy to comprehend and implement when you know precisely what you're testing and why.

-A/B test is often done to test a single variable, where you run a test for two otherwise identical ads.
+Google Ads AB Testing is often done to test a single variable, where you run a test for two otherwise identical ads.

 Don't worry about having gigantic amounts of traffic required to run complex experiments; if you want to A/B test your ads, you can conduct it with less traffic.